ampaze/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 	<ck:tab label='Standalone application'>
         <div class='doc live-snippet'>
 			<p>
 				CKBox can also operate as a completely standalone file manager application.
-This demo presents a simple button that triggers the CKBox file manager in dialog mode, demonstrating how CKBox can be integrated into any web application independently of CKEditor 5.
-CKBox can be embedded as a <a target='_blank' href='https://ckeditor.com/docs/ckbox/latest/examples/display/dialog-mode.html'>dialog</a>, <a target='_blank' href='https://ckeditor.com/docs/ckbox/latest/examples/display/inline-mode.html'>inline component</a> or <a target='_blank' href='https://ckeditor.com/docs/ckbox/latest/examples/display/full-page-mode.html'>full-page application</a>.
+This demo presents a simple button that triggers the CKBox file manager in dialog mode, demonstrating how CKBox can be integrated into any web application independently of CKEditor&nbsp;5.
+CKBox can be embedded as a <a target='_blank' href='https://ckeditor.com/docs/ckbox/latest/examples/display/dialog-mode.html'>dialog</a>, <a target='_blank' href='https://ckeditor.com/docs/ckbox/latest/examples/display/inline-mode.html'>an inline component</a>, or <a target='_blank' href='https://ckeditor.com/docs/ckbox/latest/examples/display/full-page-mode.html'>a full-page application</a>.
 			</p>
 			<div id='snippet-ckbox-standalone'>
 				<label>Click on the button to open the File Manager</label>